 Lower Bout = 15.0″ (38.1 cm)

 42 1/4 x 17 x 6 1/4 inches

 Information courtesy: Savageclassical.com

-Whether or not a BAM is for you and your classical guitar depends on what primary use you want the case to serve.
+Whether or not a BAM is for your classical guitar depends on what primary use you want the case to serve.
 If you are taking short trips to the conservatory for your lessons daily, this is a great case for the price – lightweight, easy to carry, great protection and smart looks.
 If you are a gigging guitarist with more than an occasional flight trip, you frankly have better and more dedicated options.

-While BAM does make and offer an additional “Flight Cover” for the case (adding another 9 pounds to the weight), it’s difficult to recommend it as a proper flight case – especially when there are excellent, well proven options available at this price band.
+While BAM does make an additional “Flight Cover” for the case (adding another 9 pounds to the weight), it’s difficult to recommend it as a proper flight case – especially when there are excellent, well proven options available at this price band.
 You really don’t want to see an airport cargo person throwing your handsome BAM case around.

 You can check out BAM’s popular model for classical guitar over at Amazon if you’re interested.
 Bam Hightech Classical Guitar Case White at Amazon.